Understanding the

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside

-How is the <aside>element handled in the accessibility tree?
+How is the <aside> element handled in the accessibility tree?

-However, in certain exceptional cases, the <aside>element does not assume this complementary role.
-According to the HTML specification(https://w3c.github.io/html-aam/#el-aside), when nested within sectioning content elements like <article>, <section>, <nav>, or another <aside>, it should not be treated as complementary.
+However, in certain exceptional cases, the <aside> element does not assume this complementary role.
+According to the HTML specification (https://w3c.github.io/html-aam/#el-aside), when it is nested within sectioning content elements like <article>, <section>, <nav>, or another <aside>, it should not be treated as complementary.
 For your information, sectioning content in HTML refers to elements that define the structure of a document and represent independent content blocks or structural units.

 https://html.spec.whatwg.org/multipage/dom.html#sectioning-content-2

-Incorrect bug report in Chromium project
+Incorrect bug report in the Chromium project

 https://bugs.chromium.org/p/chromium/issues/detail?id=1459657